With around 3,000 tribes and 2,000 languages and dialects, Africa is a continent with fascination around every corner.

 Amhara, people of the Ethiopian central highlands.
 The Amhara are one of the two largest ethnolinguistic groups in Ethiopia (the other group being the Oromo).
 They constitute more than one-fourth of the country’s population.
 The Amharic language is an Afro-Asiatic language belonging to the Southwest Semitic group.
 Amharas humble past has a Cushitic beginning.
 Although, the Axumites are believed to be widely mixed with those Arabian settlers, there is a strong evidence that suggests the base of their ethnic stock was also Cushitic

-The term “Amhara” is derived from amari, meaning “one who is pleasing, agreeable, beautiful, and gracious.”
-Amhara culture is often identified with Abyssinian culture, which is regarded as the heir to the cultural blending of ancient Semitic and Cushitic (African) patterns; other heirs are the Tigre-speaking people of ethiopia
+The term “Amhara” is derived from amahara, meaning “one who is pleasing, agreeable, beautiful, and gracious.”
+Amhara culture is often identified with Abyssinian culture, which is regarded as the heir to the cultural blending of ancient Semitic and Cushitic (African) patterns; other heirs are the Tigre-speaking people of Ethiopia

 The Maasai are a Nilotic ethnic group inhabiting northern, central and southern Kenya and northern Tanzania.
 They are among the best known local populations internationally due to their residence near the many game parks of the African Great Lakes, and their distinctive customs and dress.
 The Maasai belong to the tallest people in the world With their long limbs, they belong to the tallest people of Africa.
 It’s because of their rich calcium diet that they are so tall.
 They seem taller, because of their world-famous high jumps.
 It’s not just random jumping.